 Do you have an estate plan?
 We have mentioned in previous articles that estate plans are not just for the wealthy.
-There are benefits to establishing an estate plan whether you have a family or modest or complicated assets.
-Even though you may have created an estate plan, it is prudent to regularly review it, and occasionally it will need to be updated as events occur during your life.
-The gravity of errors can be far-ranging.
-We summarize some common estate planning mistakes which will occur:
+There are many benefits to establishing an estate plan whether you have a family or modest or complicated assets.
+Even though you may have created an estate plan, it is prudent to regularly review it, and occasionally it will need to be updated as events occur during your lift.
+The gravity of errors can be far ranging.
+We summarize some common estate planning mistakes which will occur.

 - Not having an estate plan.
 An estate plan provides your family with direction and certainty when death occurs.
 Failing to organize those important details can result in an undesirable distribution of assets and could lead to added expenses in administering your estate.
 Give yourself and your family peace of mind and create your estate plan today.